-The signature tool will be an integrated instrument consisting of an oxide MBE system, an ARPES system, and an MOCVD system, all sharing a common ultrahigh vacuum connection.
+The signature tool is an integrated instrument consisting of an oxide MBE system and an ARPES system sharing a common ultrahigh vacuum connection.
 This tool builds upon the expertise of Profs.
 Shen and Schlom who were the first in the world to integrate ARPES with an MBE system for the growth of complex oxides.
-This integrated instrument will extend this uniqueness a step further by being the first system in the world to integrate MBE with conventional or metal-organic sources (i.e., MOMBE) and ARPES in a single system.
-This combination will bring the analytical power of ARPES to MOCVD-grown films, something that has never been done, and also enable heterostructures to be grown by a combination of MBE and MOCVD.
-The interconnection will allow materials to be created and interrogated by any user-desired sequence among MBE, ARPES, and MOCVD.
-For example, a user may measure the electronic structure (using ARPES) of a bottom layer grown by (MO)MBE and subsequently the electronic structure of the interface material system created by adding a layer to it by MOCVD.
+The PARADIM instrument extends this uniqueness a step further by being the first system in the world to integrate MBE with conventional or metal-organic sources (i.e., MOMBE) and ARPES in a single system.
+This combination brings the analytical power of ARPES to MOMBE-grown films, something that has never been done, and also enables heterostructures to be grown by a combination of conventional MBE and MOMBE.
+The interconnection allows materials to be created and investigated in any user-desired sequence among (MO-)MBE and ARPES.
+For example, a user may measure the electronic structure (using ARPES) of a bottom layer grown by (MO)MBE and subsequently the electronic structure of the interface material system created by adding a layer to it by (MO)MBE.

-The MBE system has eleven sources that can be used simultaneously and changed/refilled without breaking growth chamber vacuum.
+The (MO)MBE system has eleven sources that can be used simultaneously and changed/refilled without breaking growth chamber vacuum.
 Materials can be selected from any of the sixty-two different elements shown in color on the periodic table to the right.
 This gives PARADIM users unprecedented flexibility in exploring new materials by design.
 The ARPES system is based on prior designs utilizing major components from ScientaOmicron and Fermi.

 The new Cornell PARADIM Thin Film Facility is housed in over 1400 sq. ft. of newly renovated space in Duffield Hall, renovated at a cost to Cornell funds of greater than $2.75M.

-PARADIM staff scientists for thin film include Dr. Hanjong Park (MBE), Dr. Saien Xie (MOCVD), Dr. Brendan Faeth (ARPES) and Don Werder (MOCVD, in addition to microscopy).
+PARADIM staff scientists for thin film include Dr. Hanjong Paik (MBE), Dr. Saien Xie (MOCVD), Dr. Brendan Faeth (ARPES) and Don Werder (MOCVD, in addition to microscopy).
 Please contact them directly for specific questions about capabilities and availability.